 To get a permanent residence permit, you need to fulfill the same requirements that you had for the previous A-permit.
 To put it simply, if your previous A-permit was granted based on working in Finland, you need to have work still when applying for permanent residency.
 However, The grounds of your A-permit can change during the 4 years’ time.
 For example, if you get married, the grounds of your residence permit can change from work to family ties, but the permit is still regarded as continuous.

 You will also need to fulfill the same income requirements as before to be eligible for permanent residency.

 3. You haven’t committed serious crimes

 A permanent residence permit can be refused in the following cases:

-- You have been found guilty of a crime which carries a sentence of imprisonment.
+- You have been found guilty of a crime that carries a sentence of imprisonment.

-- You are a suspect in a crime which carries a sentence of imprisonment.
+- You are a suspect in a crime that carries a sentence of imprisonment.

 - You have been found guilty of two or more crimes.